Thy-GoD/Thy_GoD_Docker/README.md

 tools.sh automatically starts the container, enters a running container, and stops the docker container when the "exit" command is used.

 Container has not been tested with tmux, but Konsole's split view instead.

+Update: Tested tmux and it should work fine, I will add it's installation to be by default.

 ## Note: